PAMELA through a Magnetic Lens: Cosmic ray propagation through the heliosphere

 For our purposes it is enough to note that the transport of low energy cosmic rays is very different from the transport of high energy cosmic rays.
-The average radial velocity of low energy cosmic rays is small - through perpendicular diffusion and drifts - and therefore the convection effects of the solar wind create a radial gradient in the cosmic ray density.
-This is well measured for low energy cosmic rays ($E<200~MeV$)and was analysed over different solar minima and maxima in \cite{Fujii:2005p1432}.
-The gradient has also been measured for protons and electrons with higher rigidities along the Ulysses trajectory \cite{Ndiitwani:2005p2956}.
-In the inner heliosphere electrons and protons with rigidities of 2.5GV were shown to have a radial gradient of $2-3\%/AU$ at solar minimum.
-In contrast we know that there cannot be any radial gradient at very high energies when the cosmic rays free stream through the solar system.
+The average radial velocity of low energy cosmic rays is small - through perpendicular diffusion and drifts.
+As the magnitude of the inward radial velocity is smaller than the outward solar wind speed the convection effects of the solar wind dominate and create a radial gradient in the cosmic ray density.
+This is well measured for low energy cosmic rays ($E<200$~MeV)and was analysed over different solar minima and maxima in \cite{Fujii:2005p1432}.
+The gradient has also been measured for protons and electrons with higher rigidities along the Ulysses trajectory \cite{Ndiitwani:2005p2956} where they were shown to have a radial gradient of 2-3\%/AU at solar minimum.
+In contrast we know that there cannot be any radial gradient in the cosmic ray density at very high energies when the cosmic rays free stream through the solar system.

-We will take the approximation that the local density of cosmic rays that travel to the center of the solar system along the field lines to be suppressed with respect to the total interstellar flux by a factor $A$:
+We take the local flux $F_{1AU}$ to be suppressed by an energy independent factor $A$ when compared to the interstellar flux $F_{80AU}$, up to energies at which particles can penetrate the center of the solar system directly (well above the highest energy PAMELA measurement):

-This remains true up to $450~GeV$ when the particles can penetrate the central solar system directly.
-Clearly this is an approximation as particles will penetrate further into the solar system as their energy increases, affecting the overall flux before we reach $450~GeV$.
-However within the energy we are interested in for PAMELA, we expect the approximation to be good as the Larmor radii remain small compared to the distance travelled.
+This is an approximation as particles will penetrate further into the solar system as their energy increases.
+However for the energies we are interested in for PAMELA ($< 100$ GeV), we expect the approximation to be good for cosmic ray fluxes at earth because the Larmor radii are small compared to the distance travelled.

 This energy dependent flux deficit would have little bearing on the PAMELA result if there was a smooth transition from one propagation method to the other.
 However, the form of the magnetic field allows some particles to penetrate directly into the central solar system even at low energies, and this effect is charge asymmetric.